The Trinity Challenge

 Hala Audi (Former CEO)

-Led the organization through its early challenges.
-Audi emphasized the organization's global approach, stating: “Each judge brings a tremendous wealth of experience” when describing their independent expert panels.
+Led the organisation through its early challenges.
+Audi emphasised the organisation's global approach, stating: “Each judge brings a tremendous wealth of experience” when describing their independent expert panels.

 How to Apply